SurajIngale/Wobb-Web-App-Assignment/README.md

 3. Start the development server:

-npm start
+npm run dev

-4. Open http://localhost:3000 in your browser.
+4. Open http://localhost:portno. in your browser.